blocks in wood spelling website design in an article about website design costs

-First some caveats…
+But first some caveats…

-There are clear benefits to each approach, but that’s an article for another day, this one is about how much you should expect to spend for your new website.
+There are clear benefits to each approach, but that’s an article for another day, this one is about how much you should expect to spend for a new website.
 To which we have stock consultant answer cued up “it depends.”

 It really does.
 It depends on your goals (…are you educating visitors or expecting leads?), your solution (…are you selling SaaS software or car parts?), your audience (are you targeting multiple decision makers in an organization or a single persona?), your team size (do you have the staff to support building custom graphics or writing original content?), and the “depends” list goes on.

-• 10+ Page Website
+• 15+ Page Website

 • Time to Build: 2 – 3 Months

-• Cost: $10,000 – $25,000
+• Cost: $15,000 – $30,000

 • 50+ Page Website